Epilepsy with Emergency Medication

 Understanding Epilepsy

-• Seizure triggers, individual risk factors, and how care plans reflect these
+- Seizure triggers, individual risk factors, and how care plans and epilepsy management plans reflect these

 Recognising a Seizure Emergency

-• Buccal midazolam: what it is, how it works, and why it is prescribed
+- Buccal midazolam: what it is, how it works, and why correct technique and placement matter

-• Consent and legal considerations for medication administration
+- Consent and legal considerations for emergency medication administration

 Post-Emergency Care and Documentation

-• Monitoring following medication administration: what to observe and what to record
+- Monitoring following administration: what to observe and what to record

-• When to call 999 and what to tell emergency services
+- When to call 999 and what information to give emergency services

-• Communication with families, carers, GPs, and specialist epilepsy teams following an emergency
+- Communication with families, GPs, and specialist epilepsy teams following an emergency

 How the Course Is Delivered